-Roger joined Infosys Consulting in 2015 to lead the set-up and growth of the telcomms practice in the region.
+Roger joined Infosys Consulting in 2015 to lead the set-up and growth of the telecoms practice in the region.
 He also played a key role in establishing a number of large energy and utility clients for us, and has expanded our office and consultant presence throughout Australia.
-Today he also serves as our APAC regional head, looking after our talented teams in Singapore, Hong Kong, Sydney and Melbourne.
+Today, he also serves as our APAC regional head, looking after our talented teams in Singapore, Hong Kong, Sydney and Melbourne.
 Roger has a rich background in transformational change, both as an executive and a consultant, and has focused primarily on infrastructure-based industries.
 He has over 20 years of experience working in various leadership roles at Telstra, PricewaterhouseCoopers and Downer Engineering.
 Roger graduated from the University of South Wales with a master’s degree in commerce.

 Patricia entered the consulting scene over 4.5 years ago and has never looked back.
 She brings a positive attitude to her advisory roles across projects in utilities, public service, finance, and telecommunications.
 Patricia is inspired by research and the co-creation of solutions that address complex problems and trends facing CIOs and the ever-changing nature of business transformation.